Hydroponic Food Production

 Our college is an educationally rich environment bursting with life and learning, where students are invited and encouraged to be full partners in their education.
-You are ultimately responsible for all the decisions you make both academically and personally while a student here at UD.
-So get to know your academic advisor, become knowledgeable with UD's undergraduate catalog, and ask lots of questions.

 The Office of Undergraduate Student Services has an open-door policy and family-like environment that promises to: